ziran1234/MSD-GasNet/README.md

 ## Example Outputs

-The `examples/` folder contains selected original outputs from the experiments.
-These files were copied directly from the existing result folders without redrawing or additional post-processing.
+The `examples/` folder contains selected representative original experimental outputs from Dataset 1 and Dataset 2.

-The examples include:

-- training and testing metric CSV files;
-- loss and accuracy curves;
-- confusion matrices;
-- PCA and t-SNE feature visualizations;
-- traditional machine learning results;
-- representative outputs from Dataset 1 and Dataset 2 experiments.